 How do you put a penthouse for a grown child on top of their parent’s home?
-A strange situation called for something unique – an independent and differentiated addition that works both with and against the historic stone walls and foundation.
+In the case of this multi-generational residence, a strange situation called for something unique – an independent and differentiated addition that works both with and against the historic stone walls and foundation.

 Grupo Aranea created a space for the client to call home, reaching out to surrounding views of southern Spanish landscapes, while providing privacy and connections to the old home below.